GPU-accelerated ECSs¶

 By default, P2v ECSs created using a Windows public image have the Tesla driver installed.

 By default, P2v ECSs created using a Linux public image do not have a Tesla driver installed.
 After the ECS is created, install a driver on it for computing acceleration.
-For details, see Installing a Tesla Driver and CUDA Toolkit on a GPU-accelerated ECS.
+For details, see Manually Installing a Tesla Driver on a GPU-accelerated ECS.

 If a P2v ECS is created using a private image, make sure that the Tesla driver was installed during the private image creation.
 If not, install the driver for computing acceleration after the ECS is created.
-For details, see Installing a Tesla Driver and CUDA Toolkit on a GPU-accelerated ECS.
+For details, see Manually Installing a Tesla Driver on a GPU-accelerated ECS.

 GPU-accelerated ECSs differ greatly in general-purpose and heterogeneous computing power.
 Their specifications can only be changed to other specifications of the same instance type.